Rohree/Module_3_CS20240139_wfo2407_d_Rorisang-Petja_JSL03/README.md

 ## Objective

-- In this repo we look at two programmings that are written in two defferent style but do exactly the same thing.
+- In this repo we look at two programmes that are written in two defferent style but do exactly the same thing.

 ## Loom Link: